What are assessment centres?

 Most common activities used at assessment centres according to Employment Review

-Apart from interviews, a selection centre may include the following:
+Apart from interviews, an assessment centre may include the following:

 The interviews will be similar to the first in some respects: a conversation with one or two interviewers.
 You may be interviewed by more senior members of staff: senior personnel and/or specialist line managers.
 Points from your first interview may be probed in greater depth.